rickmiddleton/QAD-simulations/README.md

 There is also a simpllified version for easier compute: <br>
 [SIMPLIFIED BRAID SIMUATION](qad_braid_simple.py)

-For revised Paper 2 we compare a cubic lattice to a hex lattice, this is the code used in the paper for a Hex lattics: <br?
+For revised Paper 2 we compare a cubic lattice to a hex lattice, this is the code used in the paper for a Hex lattics: <br>
 [HEX BRAID SIMUATION](qad_braid_hex.py)